Liability Management

 End-of-life management is complex and time-consuming.
 The process includes:

-Several rules govern this step, including notification of universal waste management to the U.S. Environmental Protection Agency (EPA), type of container, labeling of containers and the length of time in storage.
+2. Interim Storage.
+Several rules govern this step, including notification of universal waste management to the U.S. Environmental Protection Agency (EPA), type of container, labeling of containers, and the length of time in storage.

-Adherence to transportation safety regulations and HAZMAT training for employees who load, unload and handle hazardous materials are required.
+4. Transportation.
+Adherence to transportation safety regulations and HAZMAT training for employees who load, unload, and handle hazardous materials is required.

 Each step incurs significant labor and financial cost liabilities.
 In addition, certain obligations apply when batteries are removed from service, and if these are not met, stiff penalties may be imposed.